HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### Export file from Rhino

 In _Rhino_, open your desired file.
-In our case it is the house object.
+In our case it is a house form.

 >   Note: Make sure you file is set to meters in Rhino.